Problems at the polls? Here's where voting rights advocates see trouble

 New laws in eight states

-The 2018 election will mark the debut of new voter ID requirements in Arkansas, Iowa, Missouri, North Dakota and Texas, with other voting law changes being implemented for the first time this year in Indiana, Georgia, Iowa, New Hampshire, according to the Brennan Center for Justice, a nonpartisan law and policy institute.
+The 2018 election will mark the debut of new voter ID requirements in Arkansas, Iowa, Missouri, North Dakota and Texas, with other voting law changes being implemented for the first time this year in Indiana, Georgia, Iowa, New Hampshire, according to the Brennan Center.
 New laws often prompt confusion.

 Fact check: Republicans claim voter fraud is a huge problemOct.
 22, 201801:05